Best SharePoint Intranet Approach for Government & GCC High

 Does Origami support GCC High?

 Yes.
-Origami supports Microsoft 365 GCC High environments and operates fully within tenant boundaries.
+Origami supports Microsoft 365 GCC High environments.

-No. Origami does not host SharePoint content or transmit telemetry outside the customer’s Microsoft 365 tenant.
+No. Origami does not transmit telemetry or data outside your tenant.